You are in the right place!

 It is important to make sure there is no water damage or anywhere water could leak through, you may experience all different types of weather and want to make sure that you are secure!

-The owners’ manual on most RV’s say you need to re-torque every 100 miles.
+The owners’ manual on most RV’s says you need to re-torque every 100 miles.
 You do not want to have your wheel coming off 1000 miles into your journey.

 Check Tire Pressure and Tread

 Make sure that the wheels are in good shape.
-Tire pressure and tread is a basic safety precaution that you do not want to overlook.
+Tire pressure and the tread are a basic safety precautions that you do not want to overlook.

 Check the Battery